PrAnAvBrAvE/BMI_Calculator/README.md

 # BMI_Calculator
 BMI is an inexpensive and easy screening method for weight category—underweight, healthy weight, overweight, and obesity.
 It is calculated by a person's height and weight.
-It is build using Javascript.